swarm-bxx/bee-docs/docker-compose/README.md

 ## Step 4: Faucet

 It is required that one bee node must have sufficient fund to connect to the Swarm BXX testnet network:

 - Kovan ETH
-- BXX:
+- BXX

-### Kovan ETH
+### Kovan ETH Faucet

 Kovan ETH can be sprinkled here: https://linkfaucet.protofire.io/kovan